 Regarding polarization, there are no significant differences between HH and VV polarized data for γ{Vol} and dh.
-Whereas the snow pit sites show slightly larger dh at HH polarization, for over the LGA this is the case at VV polarization.
+Whereas the snow pit sites show slightly larger dh at HH polarization, for the LGA this is the case at VV polarization.
 The differences in σ° and coherence between HH and VV polarization are also small.
-The average σ°{HH} of the snow pit sites is 0.28 dB lower than σ°{VV}.
+The average σ°{HH} is 0.28 dB lower than σ°{VV} .
 This is in accordance with DMRT backscatter simulations showing for σ°{HH} values that are lower by 0.3 dB.

-Figure 65.
+Figure 6.
 Relations between the elevation difference (dh) TDM - REMA and volumetric coherence (a, b), respectively the backscatter coefficient (c, d) for the snow pit sites P1 to P5.
-The framed points refer to P5.

-The plots of dh vs. σ° at the snow pits in Fig. 6-5 indicate for the T2013/14 scenes an approximately linear relation for the sites P1 to P4, but the data of P5 ($\langle \sigma^{\circ} \rangle \equiv$ -16.3 dB) are shifted by a few dB.
-The reduced σ° of P5 can be attributed to the smaller grain size and a smoother vertical density profile.
-The T2016/18 data do not show any obvious-clear relation between dh and σ° .
-P4 with (σ°{HH} -2.8 dB) and P5 (σ°{HH} -11.0 dB) have a similar elevation bias.
-The same behaviour as for P4, with comparatively deep penetration and high σ° in the T2016/18 data, is evident for an extended area orographically left of the campin its surroundings which shows high backscatter (mean $\sigma^{\circ} = -3$ dB) and a comparatively large elevation bias in the T2016/18 data (mean dh = -5m).
+The plots of dh vs. σ° at the snow pits in Fig. 6 indicate for the 2013/14 scenes an approximately linear relation for the sites P1 to P4, but the data of P5 (σ° -16.3 dB) are shifted by a few dB.
+The reduced σ° of P5 can be attributed to the smaller grain size and smoother vertical density profile.
+The T2016/18 data do not show a clear relation between dh and σ° .
+P4 with $(\sigma{hh}^{\circ} - 2.8 \text{ dB})$ and P5 $(\sigma{HH}^{\circ} - 11.0 \text{ dB})$ have a similar elevation bias.
+The same behaviour as for P4, comparatively deep penetration and high σ° in the T2016/18 data, is evident for an extended area orographically left of the camp which shows high backscatter (mean $\sigma^{\circ} = -3$ dB) and a comparatively large elevation bias (mean dh = -5m).
 The high σ° at near nadir angles is an indication for increased backscatter at internal interfaces, but it is not clear why this has less impact on volume decorrelation.
 Reflections between individual layers and interfaces may play a role.
 The relation between dh and σ° shows also for the full LGA data set a wide spread.
 The coefficient of determination for linear relations between dh and σ° on the LGA ranges from $R^2 = 0.06$ for scenes T2016 and T2018 to $R^2 = 0.21$ for scene T2013B.
-Part of the spread is caused by speckle related uncertainty and uncertainty in dh, but systematic deviations in sub-regions are also evident, most likely associated with spatial variations in snow/firm microstructure and stratigraphy.
+Part of the spread is caused by speckle related uncertainty and uncertainty in dh, but systematic deviations in sub-regions are also evident, most likely associated with spatial variations in snow/firn microstructure and stratigraphy.

-5. Estimation of the interferometric elevation bias
+6. Estimation of the interferometric elevation bias